Chew Your Cud on God’s Word

-Probably you read the Bible.
-Do you know how to meditate on it?
+"Cud it out Ron" you might say.
+"I already read the Bible daily.
+I'm not a cow".
+That might be so, but do you know how to meditate on it?
 Do you know how to prayerfully interact with God in his Word?

 Meditation on Scripture is like a cow chewing its cud.
 It savors the grass in its mouth before filling its stomach.
-Then it sits down in the meadow and quietly regurgitates it, re-working it in its mouth before swallowing it.
+Then it lays down in the meadow and quietly chews it, re-working it in its mouth before swallowing it.
+Then it regurgitates it and chews it some more.
 Though it may sound gross, the process transforms grass into rich, creamy milk!

 How to Meditate on Bible Passages